Please beware of recruitment scams that are currently targeting jobseekers. Click here for further advice.

 Questions about change methodologies.

 Take a fit to purpose approach when deciding what Change Methodology to talk about.
 The best methodology is the one that fits to the example or situation.
 Don’t speak in the theoretical or sound too ‘textbook’.
-Ensure you are linking your examples of change methodologies to where you have demonstrated it in real life.
+Ensure you are linking your examples of change methodologies to where you have demonstrated them in real life.
 Link the usage of ‘technical’ terms in a methodology to colloquial ‘real life’ language.

 How to take feedback.